Manuals

 Step by Step Guide – Reset your KLANG’s Dante Module

-The problem is either the Dante switch configuration mode (only available for KLANG:fabrik and KLANG:vier) or a fixed IP address of the Dante module (all KLANG Dante enabled products) has been set to a totally different subnet than your computer running Dante controller.
+The problem is that either the Dante switch configuration mode (only available for KLANG:fabrik and KLANG:vier) or a fixed IP address of the Dante module (all KLANG Dante enabled products) has been set to a totally different subnet than your computer running Dante controller.

-1 Disable WiFi on your computer
+Step 1 | Disable WiFi on your computer

-Check again in Dante controller if the device appears now.
+Check again in Dante controller, if the device appears now.

-2 Update to latest Dante Controller
+Step 2 | Update to latest Dante Controller

-Make sure to run the latest version of Dante Controller 4.1.x.
+Make sure to run the latest version of Dante Controller 4.17.x.
 If your version is older, immediately install a new version and try again.

-3 Use Stand-alone Network
+Step 3 | Use Stand-alone Network

 Unplug ALL network cables from the KLANG product and make sure the unit is switched off!